Treungen: Recreation

 The mountain Skuggenatten is a Treungen landmark.

-Treungen and surrounding Nissedal are home to a variety of hiking trails, including Havrefjelløypa and Heigeitilløypa, two trails connecting Nissedal with neighboring Gautefall.
+Treungen and the surrounding areas in Nissedal Municipality are home to a variety of hiking trails, including Havrefjelløypa and Heigeitilløypa, two trails connecting Nissedal with neighboring Gautefall.
 Various nearby mountain peaks offer hiking trails, including Hægefjell, Skornetten, and Skuggenatten.
 The trailhead for Skuggenatten (western peak of Baremslandsfjell) is located by Treungen sports arena, around 1 km south of Treungen village center.
 Its peak at 706 m above sea-level has panoramic views of surrounding areas including the village and adjacent lake Nisser.
 Skuggenatten has been called the symbol of Treungen and is located near the village center.
 A cabin, cairn, and a mast can be found on top.
 The trailhead is situated on the opposite side of the road from Treungen Fire Station.
 Skuggenatten is the most popular mountain for hiking in the Treungen area.
 The trails here are also the best-marked hiking trails in Nissedal.

 The trailhead for Skornetten, the highest point in Kyrkjebygdheia at 883 m above sea-level, is situated by the seter at Espeli on the eastern side of Holmevatn and Breilivatn.
 From the trail are panoramic views of Breilivatn, Sylvtjønn, Breili, Holmevatn, Nordbygda, Tørdal, Gautefallheia, and more.
 From the peak are views of Fyresdal, Vrådal, Kviteseid, Seljord, Hesthomvarden, Hjasufsknatten, and as far as Risør and the ocean outside Kragerø.

 A number of trailheads can be found by Bjønntjønn ("Bear Lake") in Bjønntjønndalen ("Bear Valley"), including trails to Reinsvassnuten, Øverlandsvatnet, Gautefall Tourist Hotel, Heimdalsheia, and a lavvo at Breivassåsen by the lake Østre Breivatn.
 Several trailheads by Bjønntjønn can be found by the dam, Bjønntjønndammen, a floating dam which was constructed by Sveinung Solli in 1900.
 The dam was in use until the 1960s and was restored by Gautefall Turlag in 2010.
 Various cross-country skiing trails were established near Bjønntjønn in 2008, including skiing trails to Gautefall Tourist Hotel and Bleka at Gautefallheia.

 The trail to the peak at Reinvassnuten lies by Reinsvatn Lake where the oldest cabin at Gautefall can be found (Reinsvasshytta).
 Reinsvasshytta cabin was constructed by Amboritius Olsen Lindvig in 1900.
 Although the main trailhead for Reinsvassnuten is located at Gautefall Tourist Hotel, there are trailheads at Bleka in Gautefall as well as near the lakes Feletjønn and Bjønntjønn in Nissedal.

 Lake Tjørull is located 10 km south of Tjønnefoss in Treungen.
 The lake is home to a variety of islands and bays and is situated next to tall mountain peaks.
 It is used for a number of recreational activities such as canoeing, kayaking, fishing, swimming, rowing, and more.
 Wildlife such as eagles and beavers can often be seen by Tjørull.